-Laboratories Research Outline Supervisors E-mail address Biological Oceanography Plankton is an important organism supporting aquatic ecosystems from its bottom on the trophic levels as a primary producer.
-In our laboratory, we research mainly about the relationship between population dynamics of phytoplankton and environmental conditions from the viewpoints of biological oceanography.
-In addition, we have carried out experiments and field studies to elucidate the physiology and ecology of marine harmful microalgae, such as causative species of red tide killing fishes and/or toxic species causing toxification of bivalves (scallops and clams, etc.) Professor Ishikawa Akira ishikawa@bio.mie-u.ac.jp Fish Physiology We elucidate visual function in fish and cephalopods basing on retinal histology and molecular analysis of opsin genes, and understand how they have adapted to the light environment of various depths and water properties during their evolutionary diversity.
+Laboratories Research Outline Supervisors E-mail address Biological Oceanography Plankton is an important organism supporting the aquatic ecosystems as a primary producer at the lower tropic level.
+In our laboratory, we mainly research about the relationship between population dynamics of phytoplankton and environmental conditions from the viewpoints of biological oceanography.
+In addition, we conduct experiments and field studies to elucidate physiology and ecology of harmful and toxic marine microalgae that kills fishes and/or causes intoxification of bivalves (scallops, clams, etc.).
+We also study the taxonomy and phylogeny of these harmful and toxic marine microalgae.
+Professor Ishikawa Akira Assistant Professor Lum Wai Mun ishikawa@bio.mie-u.ac.jp lumwaimun@bio.mie-u.ac.jp Fish Physiology We elucidate visual function in fish and cephalopods basing on retinal histology and molecular analysis of opsin genes, and understand how they have adapted to the light environment of various depths and water properties during their evolutionary diversity.
 In addition, marine environmental surveys will be conducted using our R/V SEISUI-MARU.
 We nurture the results and information from these experiments and field investigations as theoretical and practical knowledge to understand the behavioral ecology of fish and cephalopods.
 It will enable applying the technology to conservation of fishing ground environments and maintenance of ecosystems, development of fishing gears, and aquaculture technologies.
 We aim to address issues related to fisheries from multiple perspectives through education and research involving the laboratory and the field.
 Associate Professor Miyazaki Taeko taeko@bio.mie-u.ac.jp Phycology We study the ecology and physiology of seaweeds and seagrasses, which are very important primary producer in the coastal ecosystem.
 Our laboratory focuses on the roles and the functions of seaweed and seagrass communities in the coastal ecosystems, the restoration of seaweed beds from barren grounds (ground devoid of seaweed beds) and the development of aquaculture techniques of seaweeds.
 We conduct field surveys and laboratory culture experiments to elucidate the factors affecting the seaweeds growth and reproduction, such as water temperature, light intensity, wavelength of light, nutrients, and density of herbivores.
 We conduct research and education on the conservation of coastal environment with reference to seaweed and seagrass communities.
 Professor Kurashima Akira kurasima@bio.mie-u.ac.jp